 National Botanical Garden:

-Husaini Dalan: A 17th-century monument which is the venue of Muslim gathering for Majlis in the
+A 17th-century monument that is the venue of Muslim gatherings for Majlis in the month of Muharram.

-Star Mosque: One of the most beautiful Mosques in Dhaka built Mughal style and four corner towers.
+One of the most beautiful Mosques in Dhaka built in Mughal style and has four corner towers.

-Armenian Church: Made in the late 17th century after the Armenian colony living here then.
+Made in the late 17th century after the Armenian colony living here.